 Posts from ‘Ford’

-Note: The following story was excerpted from the December 2016 issue of Collectible Automobile
+Note: This article is reprinted from the October 2016 issue of Collectible Automobile

 Ramona and Mike Wilson knew that their 1973 Ford Gran Torino Sport fastback coupe was special when they bought it new.
 The Madison, North Carolina, couple liked it so much that they still have it 44 years later.

 One of the easiest shortcuts in marketing is to name a product for a well-regarded geographic location.
 In doing so, a company can evoke the charm/ruggedness/sophistication/opulence of said place, thus saving considerable advertising time and effort.

 For 2017, Consumer Guide awarded 43 Best Buys across 20 different vehicle categories.
 You can check out all of our 2017 Best Buys here.